John Tory: Extramarital affair and resignation

-Post mayoralty
+Post–mayoralty

 In December 2023, several months after he resigned as mayor, Tory joined Bell Media as a municipal affairs commentator appearing on CFRB as a commentator and substitute host as well as on CTV News and CP24.
 In March 2024, it was announced that Tory would rejoin the board of directors of Rogers, after being a member of the board between 2010 and 2014 prior to running for Mayor of Toronto.

+After months of speculation, Tory announced on March 3, 2026, that he would not challenge Chow for the mayoralty in the October 2026 election.
+He remains engaged in politics, endorsing federal Liberal candidate Doly Begum in the 2026 Scarborough Southwest federal by-election.

 Personal life

 Tory has been married to Barbara Hackett, a home builder and renovator, since 1978.
 They met in 1976 at York University, where they both studied law and Hackett also studied business.
 Hackett was diagnosed with Guillain–Barré syndrome in 1991.
-They have four children.
+They have four children, including aviation executive John Tory, Jr., who has broken with the Tory family's traditional support for the federal and provincial Conservatives and expressed interest in entering politics as a federal Liberal candidate.
+In 2026, Tory stated that he is still in a relationship with the woman he had an extramarital affair with.

 Tory has two brothers, Michael and Jeffrey, and one sister, Jennifer.
 One of Tory's ancestors, James Tory, was a soldier in the 71st Scottish Regiment.
 He was captured and held as a prisoner of war during the American Revolution.
 He later settled in Nova Scotia in the 1780s.
 His maternal grandmother, Helen Yvonne Solomon, was born in 1909 to a Russian Jewish family that had immigrated to Canada six years earlier and settled in Toronto.
 Helen Solomon married Howard English Bacon, an Anglican, and their daughter Elizabeth Bacon was raised a Christian and married Tory's father, John A. Tory, in 1953.